 Incidents were modeled successfully in MATSim using this information.
 First, the incident data file was read into a CSV parser that recorded each incident's latitude and longitude coordinates.
-The Java class then used the Utah network XML file, and a network utilities function to find the nearest MATSim link to the coordinates of each incident.
+The Java class then used a method called "getNearestLinkExactly" to find the nearest MATSim link of each incident.
+This method reads the network file and the incident coordinates and outputs the link closest to the coordinates.
+The method was set to only consider links with at least three lanes to ensure that it only selected freeway links.
 Second, we wrote the Incident Number Selector script to determine the number of incidents in each simulation.
 For example, based on their observed frequencies, there is a 14.3% chance that the model will create 6 incidents and a 10.5% chance that it will create 10.
 Rather than simply producing the average number of daily UHP incidents, the script shows the variance in daily incident volume.
 Third, a script similar to the incident number selector is run for each incident.
 The Incident Class Selector script selects an incident class based on each class probability.
 An incident has a 34.9% of being categorized as Class 1 and a 10% of being categorized as Class 5.
 The script randomly selects an incident ID with the same class after the incident class has been assigned.
 Each incident ID is associated with an incident's location, duration, and capacity reduction.
 Finally, a network change event is created with the incident ID selected.
 An example of the code used to create a network change event is seen in Figure 1.
 Technically, two network changes occur for each incident, one for when the incident starts and another for when it ends.

 The number of daily incidents and severity will vary each time the MATSim scenario is run.
 We ran three scenarios to illustrate the variance in incidents generated by the script.
 We recorded the number of incidents and their respective classes.
 These incidents were mapped using ArcGIS, and Figure 4shows the first scenario results.
 The presentation includes other figures showing the results of scenarios two and three.
 In Scenario 1, MATSim generated 13 incidents; in Scenario 2, there were seven incidents; and in Scenario 3, there were nine incidents.